KyraStyl/Hybrid_CEP_Engine/README.md

 #### 2. Optional parameters:

-    -e, --engine         The engine to run: sase or cet (default sase)
+    -e, --engine         The engine to run: sase or cet

     -p, --parallelism    Degree of parallelism for cet